Diesel-Net/drone-discord/README.md

 ## Deployments
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Deployed on docker swarm, automated with Ansible and Drone of course!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Deployed on docker swarm node, and automated using Drone with Ansible.
 A convenience script is provided to invoke the ansible playbook manually if needed.
 You will need to ensure a proper SSH configuration and have an Ansible vault password set.
 Please see [deploy.sh](deploy.sh) for hints.
 ```bash
 source deploy.sh